Virgin Atlantic eyes UK-U.S. reopening after 2020 loss

-Britain-based airline Virgin Atlantic (VA.UL) said it wanted UK-U.S. travel to reopen on May 17, after reporting a 659 million pound ($917 million) pretax loss for 2020, highlighting the toll taken by the pandemic.
+LONDON (Reuters) - Britain-based airline Virgin Atlantic said it wanted UK-U.S. travel to reopen on May 17, after reporting a 659 million pound ($917 million) pretax loss for 2020, highlighting the toll taken by the pandemic.

 Virgin said that passenger numbers dropped 80% last year compared to 2019 after COVID-19 brought many planes to a standstill.